soundpress/RulesOfNYC/docs/c16/index.rst

 (g) Accreted and additional units.

    (1) (i) In a building, structure or portion thereof which meets the criteria of MDL §§ 281(1) and 281(2), or 281(4), and these rules, thereby qualifying as an IMD building, the occupant or occupants of any additional unit residentially occupied for the first time after April 1, 1980 but prior to April 1,1981 in such IMD building may also be covered under Article 7-C pursuant to MDL § 281(3).
 In order to qualify for coverage pursuant to MDL § 281(3), the occupancy of such unit must be permissible under the Zoning Resolution.
-For purposes of § 2-09(3) of these rules, occupancy of such additional unit(s) shall be deemed permissible if:
+For purposes of 29 RCNY § 2-09(3), occupancy of such additional unit(s) shall be deemed permissible if:

          (i) the unit is located in a zoning district where residential use as of right is permitted under the Zoning Resolution; or

          (ii) the unit is designated as "joint living work quarters for artist" in a zoning district which does not otherwise permit residential use as of right, regardless of whether the occupant or occupants qualify as "certified artists" as defined in § 12-10 of the Zoning Resolution; or

-         (iii) the unit can qualify as having a legal residential use pursuant to one of the grandfathering provisions of the Zoning Resolution, as defined in 29 RCNY § 2-08(a) of these regulations; or (iv) the unit is in a study area, as defined in 29 RCNY § 2-08(a) of these regulations, for which the City Planning Commission has approved either rezoning for residential use or grandfathering by December 31, 1983.
+         (iii) the unit can qualify as having a legal residential use pursuant to one of the grandfathering provisions of the Zoning Resolution, as defined in 29 RCNY § 2-08(a); or

+         (iv) the unit is in a study area, as defined in 29 RCNY § 2-08(a), for which the City Planning Commission has approved either rezoning for residential use or grandfathering by December 31, 1983.

       (ii) In a building, structure, or portion thereof that meets the criteria of MDL §§ 281(1), and 281(2), or 281(4), and these rules, thereby qualifying as an IMD building, the occupant or occupants of any additional unit residentially occupied during a period of twelve consecutive months between January 1, 2008 through December 31, 2009, in the IMD building may also be covered under Article 7-C provided that such additional unit meets the criteria set forth in MDL § 281(5) and as further delineated in these rules, including 29 RCNY § 2-08(a)(4).